 Public Participation Information, how do I participate in decisions concerning my drinking water?

-Public participation is encouraged at regular meetings of the Bellevue City Council which meets on the second and fourth Monday of each month at 7:30 p.m. at the Bellevue City Centre.
+Public participation is encouraged at regular meetings of the Bellevue City Council which meet on the second and fourth Monday of each month at 7:30 p.m. at the Bellevue City Centre.

-For more information on your drinking water or for a copy of the CCR, home water testing, treatment and filtration can be obtained by contacting the Water Superintendent at (419) 484-5520.
-The CCR is available on the City's website www.cityofbellevue.com.
+For more information on your drinking water or for a copy of the CCR, home water testing, or any questions concerning your water quality can be obtained by contacting the Water Superintendent at (419) 484-5520.
+The CCR is available on the City's website https://thenewcityofbellevue.com/water-treatment-plant/.

-2023 Water Quality Data Table
+2024 Water Quality Data Table

-CITY OF BELLEVUE 2023 CCR
+CITY OF BELLEVUE 2024 CCR

 We are pleased to present this year's Annual Water Quality Report (Consumer Confidence Report) as required by the Safe Drinking Water Act (SDWA).
 This report is designed to provide details about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
 This report is a snapshot of last year's water quality.
 We are committed to providing you with information because informed customers are our best allies.
 The table below lists all of the drinking water contaminants that we detected during the calendar year of this report.
 Although many more contaminants were tested, only those substances listed below were found in your water.
 All sources of drinking water contain some naturally occurring contaminants.
 At low levels, these substances are generally not harmful in our drinking water.
 Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
 A few naturally occurring minerals may actually improve the taste of drinking water and have nutritional value at low levels.
 The EPA requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 As such, some of our data, though representative, may be more than one year old.
 In this table you will find terms and abbreviations that might not be familiar to you.
 To help you better understand these terms, we have provided the definitions below the table.
-PFAS or polyfluoroalkyl substances initiative was tested, six compounds were sampled and none were detected in 2021.
+PFAS or polyfluoroalkyl substances as part of the UCMR initiative was tested, multiple compounds were sampled and one was detected in 2024.

-2023 Water Quality Data Table - City of Bellevue - All samples from 2023 sampling year.
+2024 Water Quality Data Table - City of Bellevue - All samples from 2024 sampling year.